TJCAJ/memorycardgame/README.md

 ### **Colour Scheme**

-I used my own preferences to to select colours with clean and distinctive colours in order to to create the gameboard palette with clear contrasts and a user friendly experience.
+I initially used my own preferences to to select colours with clean and distinctive colours in order to to create the gameboard palette with clear contrasts and a user friendly experience.
+Then I further accentuated my choice of colours after creating the main background image with a free ai text to image generator from Freepik.
+The image was then uploaded to extract the Adobe colour scheme that I've used for the entire layout.

 ![gameboard colour palette swatch](./assets/docs/images/%20accessability_western_memories.webp) _Colour palette for the gameboard_